Three-body bound states of two bosons and one impurity in one dimension: The effects of three-body interaction

 where $F_i(k)=f_i(k)/c_3$.
-For any given $c_3 \in \mathcal{C} $, equation (\ref{eqSTMthreebody}) gives unique solution.
-Strictly speaking, the integral kernel in (\ref{eqSTMthreebody}) is invertible in the bound state sector except for isolate points \cite{Weinberg1964}, which correspond to the discrete three-body bound states in (\ref{eqSTM}) without three-body interaction.
+For fixed $g_i$ and $M/m$, with any real $c_3$, equation (\ref{eqSTMthreebody}) gives unique $F_i(k)$.
+In solving $F_i(k)$, we encounter the matrix $(\bm{M}(E)-\bm{I})$, which is invertible in the bound state sector except for the isolate points \cite{Weinberg1964}, which corresponds to the discrete bound energies in (\ref{eqSTM}).